Coupland Independent School District

 Coupland Independent School District is a public school district based in the community of Coupland, Texas (USA).

 Located in Williamson County, a very small portion of the district extends into Travis County.

-Coupland ISD has one school, Coupland Elementary, that serves students in grades kindergarten through eight.
+Coupland ISD has one school, Coupland Elementary, that serves students in grades kindergarten through eight, and recently passed a bond to build a new Middle School opening in 2026.
 Students in grades nine through twelve attend Taylor High School in the Taylor Independent School District.
+In 1997, the Coupland School's Gym was used for scenes in the movie Home Fries.

+The district had 296 students in the 2023-2024 school year.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.